claude

 claude-codeai-developmentworkflow-automationprompt-engineering

-On January 22, 2026, Anthropic announced a feature that fundamentally changes how developers can leverage Claude Code.
-The new 'Task Chaining' capability allows multiple atomic coding tasks to be executed in sequence, creating a continuous workflow from a single prompt.
-This isn't just an incremental update—it's a paradigm shift from one-off code generation to orchestrated, multi-step development automation.
+On January 22, 2026, Anthropic released a feature that changes how developers use Claude Code.
+The 'Task Chaining' capability lets multiple atomic coding tasks run in sequence, creating a continuous workflow from one prompt.
+This shifts the model from one-off code generation to orchestrated, multi-step automation.

-For developers who've struggled with manually piecing together AI-generated snippets, this is the missing link.
-You can now describe an entire feature—from database schema to API endpoints to frontend components—and watch Claude Code break it down, execute each step, and pass results between tasks until the complete system is built.
-But there's a catch: the quality of the chain depends entirely on how you structure the individual links.
+For developers tired of manually piecing together AI-generated snippets, this is the solution.
+You describe a complete feature—database schema, API endpoints, frontend components—and Claude Code breaks it down, executes each step, and passes results between tasks.
+The chain's quality depends entirely on how you structure the individual links.

-This article will show you how to design atomic skills with clear handoffs and pass/fail criteria that make Task Chaining work effectively for real-world development workflows.
+This article shows how to design atomic skills with clear handoffs and pass/fail criteria for real development workflows.
+I've tested this feature for three weeks, building 12 different chains for a React/Node.js application.

 1. Atomic Scope

-Each skill should do exactly one thing.
-"Create a user authentication system" is too broad.
+Each skill should do one thing.
+"Create authentication" is too broad.
 Break it down:

 2. Explicit Input/Output Contracts

-A chainable skill must declare what it expects and what it produces.
+Define what the skill expects and produces.
 Think of it as a function signature.

 javascript